The Wooden Churches of Maramures: When Faith Withstands Time

 The wooden church of Barsana was built as a monastery church in 1720, but was moved on a nearby hill, its current location, in the first years of the following century.
 The reason appears to be connected to the villagers’ religious beliefs.
 They considered that the plague victims buried on this hill without a funeral service would only find their rest if the church was moved there.

 The wooden church from Barsana was painted in 1806 with themes that vary from the Apocalypse or the Last Judgement.
 Visiting this UNESCO World Heritage Site will also give you the chance to meet the priest Gheorghe Urda, an excellent guide and story-teller.

-Built from pine and fir, the Upper Church of Ieud sparked several controversies as different hypothesis were made regarding its construction date.
-While some believe it was built in 1364, being therefore the oldest church of Maramures, other historians suggest the 17th century.
+Built from pine and fir, the Upper Church of Ieud sparked several controversies as different theories were advanced regarding its construction date.
+While some believe it was built in 1364, being, therefore, the oldest church of Maramures, other historians suggest the 17th century.
 The oldest document written in Romanian, the Codex of Ieud, dating from 1391 was discovered in the attic of the church.
 In the same village, you can visit the largest wooden church in Romania, also known as the ‘wooden cathedral’ or the Lower Church of Ieud, built in 1718 after the Tatar invasion.

-Built from oak in 1643, the church of Budesti displays impressing paintings done around 1760, a unique collection of 15th century wooden icons painted on both sides, an important collection of glass painted icons, but also the coat of mail of legendary outlaw Pintea the Brave.
+Built from oak in 1643, the church of Budesti displays impressing paintings done around 1760, a unique collection of 15th-century wooden icons painted on both sides, an important collection of glass painted icons, but also the coat of legendary outlaw Pintea the Brave.